 And cuddle.
 You can be part of the cuddle party when you check out Time Out Market, where top rated chefs behind counters serve up supreme eats.More Info (click to show all)

 Confused?
 Don’t be.
-Miami is a city that takes pride in its unique and flourishing nightlife.
+Miami is a city that takes pride in its unique and flourishing fun nightlife.

 The festive yet unsuspecting spot has a happening outdoor space as well as a tropical chic interior.

-Cut costs with their regular or late-night happy hour, and enjoy the neon lighting as you sip your icy bevvy.
+Cut costs with their regular or late-night happy hour, and enjoy the neon lighting as you drink your icy bevvy.

 Another option most locals are privy to is “Mama Tried”.
-An ode to mothers, this neighborhood bar serves the best cocktails around and wants you to enjoy them your own way.
+An ode to mothers, this neighborhood bar serves the best cocktails around and wants you to drink them your own way.

 Whether you want to take it easy during happy hour, or enjoy a rowdy crowd during late night hours, Mama Tried is a cozy, classy spot where you’ll definitely live by their motto and have “no regrets.”More Info (click to show all)

-If you’re into architecture, or just like some cool eye candy, then take a trip down Ocean Drive and check out the part retro, part modern seaside scene of hotels that helped create the vibe Miami is best known for.
+If you’re into architecture, or just like some cool eye candy design, then take a trip down the district of Ocean Drive and check out the part retro, part modern seaside scene of hotels that show the real vibe of what Miami is best known for.

-Constructed in the 30’s and 40’s and updated periodically to maintain integrity and add a modern twist, keep an eye out for the understated white, symmetrical buildings complete with pastel finishes and neon lights.
+The district was constructed in the 30’s and 40’s and updated periodically to maintain integrity and add a modern twist, visitors should keep an eye out for the understated white, explore symmetrical buildings complete with fun pastel finishes and neon lights.

-For movie enthusiasts, check out Park Central Hotel.
+For movie enthusiasts, reserve a day to check out Park Central Hotel.
 Being infamous for crime in the 80’s paid off, as it became the perfect setting for the movie Scarface.

-Don’t be afraid to wander inside and take a look at the interiors!More Info (click to show all)
+Don’t be afraid to wander inside and take a look at the great art interiors!More Info (click to show all)

-That’s right… you can see the beautiful beaches and city of Miami from new heights when you opt for a completely unique touring experience.
+That’s right… you can see and tour around the beautiful top beaches and city of Miami from new heights when you opt to explore for a completely fun and unique touring experience.

-Not only is this one of the more “Insta worthy” activities, but flying in a seaplane is an unforgettable experience all around.
+Not only is this one of the more “Insta worthy” activities, but flying in a seaplane is definitely a fun and unforgettable experience all around.

 Taking off from, and landing in the crystal clear water is enough to take your breath away, but the flight itself is also an overwhelming scene.

-Go for as short as 30 minutes, or make a day out of it and head down to the keys for a mini vacay from your vacay.More Info (click to show all)
+Go for as short as 30 minutes with your guide, or make a day out of it and head down to the keys for a mini vacay from your vacay.More Info (click to show all)

-For nature geeks, families, or anyone who might like a quiet afternoon, The Barnacle House in Coconut Grove aims to bring you back to simpler times.
+For nature geeks, families, or anyone who might like to experience a quiet day away from the city, The Barnacle House in Coconut Grove aims to bring you back to old and simpler times.

-The beautiful house, still preserved since it’s construction in 1891, sits on the shore of Biscayne Bay.
+The beautiful house, still preserved since it’s historic construction in 1891, sits on the water shoreline of Biscayne Bay.

-Enjoy bird watching, or go “treasure hunting” with the little ones.
+Enjoy bird watching in their outdoor area, or go “treasure hunting” with the little ones.
+I strongly suggest trying this from all the Miami things to do.
 The Barnacle also hosts entertaining events, like Shakespeare in the Park and a nighttime “haunting” ballet that takes you through a tour of the grounds.More Info (click to show all)

 Perhaps the gardens aren’t exactly what you think of when considering Miami’s most well known attractions, however the tropical ecosystem makes visiting one an experience you will not want to miss.

-Fairchild Gardens is an 83-acre oasis, teeming with lakes, waterfalls, flowers and exotic plants that will immerse you in the jungle that is South Florida.
+Fairchild Gardens is an 83-acre oasis, teeming with lakes, waterfalls, flowers and exotic plants that will immerse you in the jungle that is located in South Florida.

-You could spend hours wandering around, checking out the rainforest-like scenery.More Info (click to show all)
+You could spend hours wandering around the neighborhood, checking out the jungle rainforest-like scenery.More Info (click to show all)

 Vizcaya Museum and Gardens is a National Historical Landmark.

-The lavishly furnished Villa built in 1960 is perched on Biscayne Bay.
+The lavishly furnished Villa built in 1960 is located in Biscayne Bay.

-The state includes 34 decorated rooms and 11-acres of formal gardens.
+The state includes 34 decorated rooms and 11-acres of outdoor formal gardens.

 The museum has collections dating all the way back to Pompeii!

-Explore the grounds with guide and take in the lush surroundings, where Mediterranean meets the tropics.
+Explore the open grounds with a guide and take in the historic lush surroundings, where Mediterranean meets the tropics.